The blog

 • Shared office days

 Without this, employees risk commuting only to work alone—one of the biggest drivers of low office attendance.
+If you are also defining when employees should come into the office, our article on office attendance in a hybrid workplace explains how to make attendance purposeful rather than mandatory.

-How to Successfully Implement Desk Booking
+How to Successfully Implement Desk Management

 This is where most organizations get it wrong.